Alex Vermeulen: Films

+The Opera, a film partially recorded and simultaneously presented alongside a live performance at the Holland Festival in 2003, aimed to create a seamless blend of onstage action and film fragments, resulting in a total theatre experience.
+The live performance was captured on stage and later edited into the film, with the goal of releasing the entire project as an independent feature.
+It was only in 2022 that Vermeulen completed the feature film.
+For personal reasons, Vermeulen was not able to finish the film earlier.

+Art and Technology

-In 2006 Alex Vermeulen mounted a large installation with 88 enormous black polyester eggs topped with solar panels floating in a pond at Eindhoven's University of Technology (NL).
+In 2006 SOH Alex Vermeulen mounted a large installation with 88 enormous black polyester eggs topped with solar panels floating in a pond at Eindhoven University of Technology (NL).
 Dubbed "SOH19 States of Nature," the project combines physics, art, technology, spirituality, solar cult, and sustainable energy.
 Created in association with the Natuurkunst Foundation and some Applied Physics university students, the aim of this self-sustained installation is to lift a levitating Buddha sculpture using the sun's energy!

 Part of the project was the release of the international catalogue : SOH19 States of Nature; Sun enlightenment Which tells the story of the evolution of the project and its participants, focussing on topics like physics and art, technology and spirituality, solar cult and sustainable energy, biological processes and social interaction.

 Essays from (a.o.)
 Marcel Möring (‘the Great Longing’), Vincent Icke (astrophysicist), Robert Greene (‘The 48 Laws of Power’), IJsbrand van Veelen (VPRO), Koert van Mensvoort (TU/e) en Jan van Adrichem (Stedelijk Museum Amsterdam).